Workflow-first testing

 Our Approach

 Examen QA is not built around simply clicking buttons and confirming pages load.
-We try to understand how the product is supposed to work, how different users will actually use it, and where the workflow may break.
+We try to understand how the product is supposed to work, how different people will actually use it, and where the workflow may break in real use.

 We follow complete user journeys, not isolated screens.
 This helps us catch issues in status changes, permissions, notifications, payments, approvals, and handoffs.

-We work best when we stay close to the development process.
-Early testing helps us catch unclear requirements, broken assumptions, and workflow gaps before they become expensive fixes.
+We work best when we stay close to development, where unclear requirements, broken assumptions, and workflow gaps can be found before they turn into bigger fixes.

-We do not stop at reporting what is broken.
-When useful, we also point out confusing flows, missing validations, weak UX, and practical improvements based on experience across many application types.
+We report bugs clearly, but we can also point out confusing flows, missing validations, weak UX, and practical workflow improvements when they are useful.

 What we test

-Examen QA is a good fit for products where quality depends on connected steps, roles, records, statuses, and decisions.
+Examen QA is a good fit for products where quality depends on connected steps, roles, records, statuses, decisions, and handoffs between different users or teams.

 Connected area

-Tester's Toolbox will be a public collection of lightweight QA tools built from real testing needs, including bug report formatting, test case formatting, test data generation, checklist creation, and QA note cleanup.
+Tester's Toolbox will be a public collection of lightweight QA tools built from repeated testing needs, including bug report formatting, test case formatting, test data generation, checklist creation, JSON/API review, and QA note cleanup.